You have read this article christmas

 Labels from Whisker Graphics

-You have read this article christmas / downloads / printable with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/a-bonanza-of-free-printable-holiday.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/a-bonanza-of-free-printable-holiday.html.
 Thanks!

 Free font: Lemon Chicken